-14 Are there requirements or guidelines for the content of recall notices?
+22 Are there any requirements or guidelines for the content of corrective action or recall notices?

 There are no express requirements in French law for the content of recall notices.
 However, the decrees or orders must specify:

 - the measure that has been taken; - the duration of that particular measure (in the case of a temporary measure); and - the conditions under which the costs incurred by the execution of this measure are borne by the professional.